odinuv/web/en/apv/walkthrough/backend-select/index.md

 the importance of knowing
 what [control names and values are](/en/apv/walkthrough/html-forms/#name-and-value).

-It is also important to know, that the entire script is stateless, the same way [HTTP protocol is](/en/apv/articles/web/#http-protocol).
+It is also important to know that the entire script is stateless, the same way [HTTP protocol is](/en/apv/articles/web/#http-protocol).
 This means that the `$_POST` array is filled *only for a single execution*.
-Test the above example and see for yourself, that the content of `$_POST` array is only filled with what you just entered (or nothing, if you did not send the form and just loaded the page).
+Test the above example and see for yourself that the content of the `$_POST` array is only filled with what you have just entered (or nothing, if you haven't sent the form and have just loaded the page).

 The `GET` method behaves slightly different than the `POST` method in that it changes the URL of the script.
 This means that the state of the form is encoded in the address of the page and therefore remains there